xxao/linque/README.md

 ### .distinct(key)
 Produces new sequence by selecting distinct items from current sequence using default comparer or specified item's key.
 First occurrence of each item is used.
-This call does not evaluate current sequence.
 This functionality is also available as a *linque.distinct(sequence, items, key)* utility function.

 ```python
 data = ((0, 1), (0, 1), (0, 2), (1, 1), (1, 2))